Skip to main content

 • Assigned technicians

-• Dependencies between steps
+• Dependencies between tasks

 When a product is added to a case, Pilot automatically uses the product's default production template to generate a complete production schedule.